eugenehp/react-native-uuid/README.md

 ## Getting started

 Use this steps to install and create UUIDs.
+Example projec is available [here](https://github.com/eugenehp/RNUUID)

 ### 1. Install